IT ALL BEGAN IN 1856,

 The 1970s saw a huge increase in numbers attending Sunday School, with well over 300 children being catered for in cramped conditions and in innovative ways.
 Many church groups were very active, including Choir, Youth Club, Young Adults, Boys’ Club, Knights, Rays, Scott Cottage (Tally Ho) Support Group, Gymnastics, Cricket, Netball, Badminton, Table Tennis and Jogging.

 When in 1977 all Methodist churches merged with the Congregationalists and Presbyterians to form the Uniting Church, three churches – East Burwood Methodist, St Stephen’s Presbyterian Bennettswood and Blackburn South Methodist – combined to become Burwood Heights Uniting Church.
-By then it was the spiritual home to over 200 people, and the 150th anniversary of its establishment was celebrated in 2006.
+By then it was the spiritual home to over 200 people and the occasion was recorded on an embroidered banner which depicts the three church buildings whose congregations came together in Union.

 Notable events which have occurred in the area include: 1970 – K-Mart became our neighbour; 1978 – the tram linked us directly to the City; 1999 – Telstra erected a striking white tower on the corner, with a